 You may wonder if the same smoking rules apply to vaporizers.
 As a safe, general rule, if you can’t smoke somewhere, you also can’t vape.
 If you’re unsure, ask around or just step outside and enjoy your session.

 The quality of your herbs will affect the quality of your experience

 Vaporizers are only half of the equation.
 High-quality, expertly harvested plant material will feel and taste better, and provide the best overall vaping experience.
 Keep your herbs in an airtight container and store them in a dark, cool environment to maintain its freshness.

 Over time, you’ll discover little nuances or rituals that cater to your own personal vaping style.
 Don’t be afraid to mess around with different vapes, grinds, packs, temperatures, and any other components of your session to dial in your very own unique way of vaporizing.

-Is it safe to vape herbs?
+Is it safe to vape flower and herbs?